 • Cash Flow Portal: Helps sponsors raise equity, streamline operations, reach investors

-• Raising Capital: Significant amount in short time because of side gig as a sponsor
+• Raising Capital: A significant amount in a short time because of a side gig as a sponsor

 • Intuitive Philosophy: Why Perry decided to not develop code for his own product/solution